savant-build/savant-build.github.io/docs/plugins/index.md

 description: Savant plugins provide re-usable build logic but not build targets.
 ---

-Savant uses a different approach to plugins that most other build tools.
+Savant uses a different approach to plugins than most other build tools.
 Savant's approach is similar to the approach used by Ant.
 Savant plugins provide reusable logic that build files can leverage.
 However, plugins do not provide build targets.

-# Build Targets
+# Why no Build Targets?

 The decision to move build targets out of plugins and back into the build files was intentional.
 Build systems that allow plugins to define build targets often run into the issue of plugin dependencies.